rest-go/rest/README.md

 # Rest
 Logo

+Rest serves a fully RESTful API from any database, PostgreSQL, MySQL and SQLite are supported for now.

 Visit https://rest-go.com for the full documentation, examples and guides.

-Rest serves a fully RESTful API from any database, PostgreSQL, MySQL and SQLite are supported for now, other database that has [a driver in Golang](https://github.com/golang/go/wiki/SQLDrivers) could be added with little efforts in theory, and might be added in the future.

 # Guide
 ## Install